Best Ergonomic Keyboards for 2026

 The Bad

-• Hardware failures occur within one year of use
+- Hardware fails within one year of use